 Our Magnet Journey

-Alquietta BrownInova Mount Vernon Hospital is proud to receive our first Magnet® designation.
-Our journey to Magnet was well underway when the COVID-19 pandemic occurred.
-Through all the challenges, our nurses’ commitment to our mission, vision and values remain steadfast.
+Alquietta BrownInova Mount Vernon Hospital was proud to receive its first Magnet® designation in 2022.
 I am incredibly proud of and grateful for our talented team here.
 To achieve this distinction during some of the most complicated and difficult years of our nation’s history truly exemplifies an extraordinary level of dedication, resilience and support for one another.

 Alquietta Brown, PhD, MHSA, BSN, RN, NEA-BC